 Homework is meant to be a meaningful and supportive extension to work being done in the classrooms.
 We strive to maintain a flexible policy toward homework to best accommodate students and families.

-Homework does vary by grade level and may include combinations journaling, independent reading, skill reinforcement and homework bingos or activity calendars.
+Homework does vary by grade level and may include a combination of journaling, independent reading, skill reinforcement and homework bingos or activity calendars.

 How does the school approach standardized tests?

-Students in grades 2-8 participate is STAR testing.
+Students in grades 2-8 participate in state testing.
 We do NOT teach to the test.
 Our philosophy is depth over breadth.
 Our curriculum is based on the state standards and our teachers provide in depth and integrated instruction within the science and social science standards.